*The Ashanti Empire is celebrated on this date in 1690. This was an Akan empire and kingdom from 1701 to 1957.

 The stool remains sacred to the Ashanti as it is believed to contain the spirit or soul of the Ashanti people.
 In 1701, the Ashanti army conquered Denkyira, giving the Ashanti access to the Gulf of Guinea and the Atlantic Ocean coastal trade with white Europeans, notably the Dutch.
 The economy of the Ashanti Empire was mainly based on the trade of gold and slaves.
 The army served as an effective tool to procure captives.
 The Ashanti Empire fought several wars with neighboring kingdoms and lesser organized tribes such as the Fante.

 The Ashanti defeated the British Empire's invasions in the first two of the four Anglo-Ashanti Wars, killing British army general Sir Charles MacCarthy and keeping his skull as a gold-rimmed drinking cup in 1824.
-British forces later burnt and sacked the Ashanti capital of Kumasi; however, and after the final Ashanti defeat at the fifth Anglo-Ashanti War, the Ashanti empire became part of the Gold Coast colony on January 1, 1902.
+British forces later burnt and sacked the Ashanti capital of Kumasi; however, after the final Ashanti defeat at the fifth Anglo-Ashanti War, the Ashanti empire became part of the Gold Coast colony on January 1, 1902.
 Today, the Ashanti Kingdom survives as a constitutionally protected, sub-national traditional state in the union with the Republic of Ghana.
 The current king of the Ashanti Kingdom is Otumfuo Osei Tutu II Asantehene.
 The Ashanti Kingdom is the home to Lake Bosumtwi, Ghana's only natural lake.
-The state's current economic revenue is derived mainly from trading in gold bars, cocoa, kola nuts, and agriculture.
+The state's current economic revenue is mainly from trading in gold bars, cocoa, kola nuts, and agriculture.